google/osv.dev/tools/osv-scanner/README.md

 This tool will scrape the list of installed packages in a debian image and query for vulnerabilities on them.

-Currently only debian based docker image scanning is supported.
+Currently only Debian based docker image scanning is supported.

 Requires `docker` to be installed and the tool to have permission calling it.